kaushikb258/World_Models/README.md

 # World_Models
-Coding Ha and Schmidhuber's World Models
+Coding Ha and Schmidhuber's World Models in TensorFlow

 Steps to run: